Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 - `allowFNAWSkins:` can be used to disable the high poly FNAW skins
 - `localStorageNamespace:` can be used to change the prefix of the local storage keys (Default: `"_eaglercraftX"`)
 - `enableMinceraft:` can be used to disable the "Minceraft" title screen
+- `crashOnUncaughtExceptions:` display crash reports when `window.onerror` is fired
 - `hooks:` can be used to define JavaScript callbacks for certain events
     * `localStorageSaved:` JavaScript callback to save local storage keys
     * `localStorageLoaded:` JavaScript callback to load local storage keys
+    * `crashReportShow:` JavaScript callback when a crash report is shown

 ### Using Hooks